NatureScot's InformedDECISION™

 12. You will then get an email confirming your answers/submission

-The pre-application consultation process is slightly different for SSSI Section 12 Applications, but not substantially.
+The pre-application consultation process is slightly different for public bodies seeking pre-application SSSI advice (SSSI Section 12 Applications), but not substantially.
 The questions will vary, but the main elements are the same.

 Case Submission process

 Your case will appear in our Triage Assistant and be reviewed by a triage officer.
 They may assess it and pass it to a case officer.
 That case officer will be in touch with any queries and then their response, within your timescales (or to agree another timescale).
-The triage officer may also assess it and decide it does not meet our thresholds for comment and so will provide you with an appropriate response.
+The triage officer may also assess it and decide it does not meet our thresholds for comment and so will provide you with an appropriate response, usually within 24 hours.

 Adding documents later

-If you need to add a further document after you have submitted your application to us, please email [email protected], citing the case ID, and attaching the document.
+If you need to add a further document after you have submitted your application to us, please submit a helpdesk ticket (green button in the bottom right of the platform), citing the case ID, and attaching the document.

 Protected Areas included in mapping function

-SSSI, SPA, SAC, Ramsar, World Heritage Site, NSA, NNRs, Wild Land, Carbon Rich Soils (Class 1 and 2), Oceanic Bryophytes (Category A/B/D watercourses)
+SSSI, SPA, SAC, Ramsar, World Heritage Site, NSA, NNRs, Wild Land, Carbon Rich Soils (Class 1 and 2), Oceanic Bryophytes (Category A/B/D watercourses), Priority Marine Features.

-Types not yet included: Priority Marine Features (due March 2025); Geological Conservation Review Sites (unlikely – they are mostly underpinned by SSSIs).
+Types not yet included: Geological Conservation Review Sites (unlikely – they are mostly underpinned by SSSIs).

 Drawing in the mapping function